 The American Revolution is the defining event in our history.

-The American revolutionaries gave us our national independence and committed the new nation to the ideal of personal independence.
+The American Revolutionaries gave us our national independence and committed the new nation to the ideal of personal independence.
 Our nation’s founding document—the Declaration of Independence—asserted our independence from Great Britain and claimed for the new nation a “separate and equal station” among “the powers of the earth.”
 The Declaration of Independence went beyond that to explain that the purpose of the new nation was to secure the “unalienable Rights” of individuals, including “Life, Liberty and the pursuit of Happiness.”
-The American revolutionaries gave us more than an independent nation state.
+The American Revolutionaries gave us more than an independent nation state.
 They defined personal independence as well, and asserted that it was the role of government to protect it.

 We won our independence in a Revolutionary War.
-The war last for nearly eight years—the longest war in our history until the interminable foreign conflicts of recent times—and it touched every part of the new nation, from the future state of Maine to the future state of Florida, and west to the banks of the Mississippi River.
+The war last for nearly eight years—the longest war in our history until the interminable foreign conflicts of recent times—and it touched every part of the new nation, from the future state of Maine to the future state of Florida and west to the banks of the Mississippi River.
 More Americans were killed, wounded or died of disease as a direct result of the Revolutionary War, as a proportion of the population, than in any war in our history except our Civil War (in which the casualties on both sides must be counted).
 Our Revolutionary War was the first successful colonial war for independence of modern times and has inspired independence movements all over the world.

 To win the war, the revolutionaries had to meet enormous challenges.
 The colonists who took up arms in 1775 were wholly unprepared for a war against a great power.
-They had no army, no navy, no capacity to produce arms in any quantity and no financial resources with which to acquire them.
+They had no army, no navy, no capacity to produce arms in any quantity, and no financial resources with which to acquire them.
 The British had the largest and most powerful navy in the world, a professional army and the resources to carry on a war to suppress the rebellion.
-Their only serious liabilities were the difficulties involved in conducting a war to restore royal authority over a widely dispersed people thousands of miles away, with the threat that their Continental enemies would take advantage of the situation and attack them while they were doing it.
-The American revolutionaries prevailed in their war for independence by outlasting the British, turning British liabilities into American advantages, making the war too costly for the British to continue and persuading the French to risk supporting them.
+Their only serious liabilities were the difficulties involved in conducting a war to restore royal authority over a widely dispersed people thousands of miles away, with the threat that their European enemies would take advantage of the situation and attack them while they were doing it.
+The American Revolutionaries prevailed in their war for independence by outlasting the British, turning British liabilities into American advantages, making the war too costly for the British to continue, and persuading the French to risk supporting them.

-The American revolutionaries gave us our republic.
+The American Revolutionaries gave us our republic.
 At a time when many nations describe themselves as republics, the transcendent importance of the creation of the American republic is not widely appreciated.
 It should be.
 Before the American Revolution, nearly everyone on Earth was the subject of a king, emperor, czar, hereditary chief or some other ruler who claimed to rule by hereditary right or divine will.
 Their people were subjects, legally bound in varying ways to obey their will.
-Governments everywhere, with few and transient exceptions, existed to advance the interests of the sovereign, which was regarded as synonymous with the interests of the state and of society.
+Governments everywhere, with few and transient exceptions, existed to advance the interests of the sovereign, which were regarded as synonymous with the interests of the state and of society.

 The United States was the first great republic of modern times and has been, through 250 years, the most successful republic in history.
 Contemporary critics of the American Revolution predicted that the new American republic would soon collapse and that a monarch or a dictator would succeed to power.
 The endurance of the American republic has been an example and an inspiration to people all over the world.